-There are many private companies providing you detailed guidelines regarding Filing A Lawsuit In Small Claim Court Clanton.
-These companies have professionals to assist you in your legal matter and to file a lawsuit on your behalf in Small Claims Court Clanton.
-Before filing a lawsuit in the justice court, it is always recommended you attempt to resolve your problems with the other party.
+There are many private companies providing you detailed guidelines regarding Filing A Small Claim Court Clanton.
+These companies have professionals to assist you in your matter and to file a case on your behalf in Small Claims Court Clanton.
+Before filing a case in the justice court, it is always recommended you attempt to resolve your problems with the other party.

 You can ask for up to $10,000 in a small claims action in Clanton Justice Court.
 This amount will increase to $20,000 on September 1, 2020.

 The Justice of the Peace must collect total fees of $34.00 for the Filing of A Claim In The Small Claims Clanton Court.
 The filing fee is set out in Section 118.121 of the Clanton Local Government Code.
 Other fees in Small Claims Court are the same as those for cases in Justice Courts in Clanton.

 A person over the age of 18 years can sue in Small Claim Court Clanton.
 An underage can use the court accompanied by a parent, relative, or "next friend" over the age of 18 to file a claim and later go with the minor to the trial.
 Small Claims Cases are governed by Rules 500-507 of Part V of the Rules of Civil Procedure.
 The four most common reasons that plaintiffs file small claims cases are:

 In Clanton, you can file the case against the person or company that is responsible for your damages (lost money) or that has your personal property.
 If the business is a corporation, you will need the name of the registered agent, president, or vice-president of the corporation.
 Any natural person, association, partnership, or corporation over which the Court has jurisdiction may be sued.
 The person or business being sued is called the "DEFENDANT".